HaileyLV/PA1489-project/Engineer diary/Thanh Chu - engineer diary.md

    + a.
 Collaboration
    + b.
 Configuration management
    + c.
 Implementation and documentation
    + d.
-Testing and debugging
+Testing and debugging (include debug sections)
 #### I updated the file daily, weekly from the beginning of the project but as of Oct 11th have renamed, moved files and completely restructured the file, so you may not see that in the Blame section.

 ## 1. Summaries of the work